OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/Finding-the-Omegas-IP-Address.md

 You may want to know your Omega's IP address if you don't have Apple's Bonjour Service to find the hostname `omega-ABCD.local`, or if you want to guarantee that there won't be a mix-up between hostnames (IP addresses are unique, hostnames are not).

-// TODO: mention that there's a difference when looking at the ip addr when connected to a network and when looking at the omega's AP
+> Because IP addresses are specific to the network to which you are connected, the Omega has two main IP addresses: one for the wireless connection, and one for it's own Access Point.
+To learn more about the Omega's various connections you can read our [article on the Omega and Wireless](#the-omega-and-wireless-connectivity)

 <!-- // some examples as to why you might want to know the ip address -->

 ### Finding the IP Address when Connected to a WiFi network

-// TODO: say there's two methods, briefly outline each
+We will outline two methods for you to find the IP Address of your Omega when connected to an existing WiFi network.
+These use two different commands, but they yield the same results.
+The first command is `ifconfig`, a common Linux utility for monitoring network interfaces.
+The second command is `ubus`, a special OpenWRT command that provides communication between various daemons and applications.

 #### Finding your Omega's IP Address with `ifconfig`

 You can use the `ifconfig` command to get information about all the network interfaces on your Omega.
 We are going to use it to get the IP address of the `apcli0` interface, which is used to connect to the internet.
-Type `ifconfig` to see the full blah balh blah // TODO: make this a real sentence
+Type `ifconfig` to see the full list of interfaces and the information pertaining to them.

-// TODO: introduce how grep makes your life better in every way possible Type the following command to see the IP address of the `apcli0` interface:
+To narrow down your result to just the IP address we can use `grep`.
+The `grep` command allows you to isolate your output based on keywords or patterns.
+We are going to isolate the address line so that we have easy access to the IP address of our Omega with the following command:

 ```
 ifconfig | grep apcli0 -A 1 | grep inet